lholota/dev-setup/README.md

     - Enables Hyper-V
     - Enables WSL
     - Downloads and creates an Ubuntu 20.04 LTS distro
-    - Enables Windows Remoting (so that Ansible playbook used in subsequent steps can talk to Windows host)
+    - Enables Windows Remoting (so that Ansible playbook used in subsequent steps can talk to Windows host).
+Feel free to disable the remoting after the configuration has been completed.
 1. Prepare WSL distribution using the `sudo ./Init-Ubuntu.sh` bash command.
-The script must be run with sudo privileges.
-The script:
+The script must be run with sudo privileges. (the script adds Ansible repository and installs latest version of Ansible).
+If you have an older version of Ansible already installed, make sure you uninstall it first.
-    - Adds Ansible repository
-    - Installs latest version of Ansible
+1. Install dependencies with `ansible-galaxy install -r requirements.yml`
 1. Apply the Windows playbook using `ansible-playbook -i inventory.yml -u <username> -k setup-win.yml`
     - Replace `<username>` for your Windows username.
 If it's a domain account, enter it in `user@domain` format.
     - Ansible will ask you for `SSH Password` which is a bit unfortunate phrasing, it's actually asking for your Windows password.